 Thriving museums require strong leaders, and MMA is committed to helping build the community of leaders for Michigan’s museums.
 In 2021, MMA offered a year-long leadership series of monthly online programs to help build skills and increase knowledge for participants.
 Program content alternated between developing who participants are as a leader and understanding diversity, inclusion and equity, both of which are required for successful leadership.

-Participants who have attended all twelve sessions will receive a certificate at the end of the year.
+Participants who attended all twelve sessions received a certificate at the end of the year.